The Flip the Script with EAAA™ program News

-2nd Annual EAAA Train the Trainer Workshop a Great Success!
+3rd Annual Windsor EAAA Train the Trainer Workshop a Great Success!

-The second annual EAAA Train the Trainer workshop was held at the University of Windsor from Saturday, April 29th to Thursday May 5th, 2017 and was a great success.
-An additional day of individualized WenDo instruction was also offered on the Friday after the training (May 6).
+The third annual Windsor EAAA Train the Trainer workshop was held at the University of Windsor from Saturday, May 5 to Thursday May 11th, 2018 and was a great success.
+An additional day of individualized WenDo instruction was also offered on the Friday or Saturday after the training.
+Women from postsecondary institutions and community and research organizations in Canada, the United States, Australia, and Swaziland attended the training.

 We would like to congratulate Dr. Rebecca Fielding-Miller, an Assistant Professor at the University of California, San Diego's Center on Gender Equity and Health, and Dr. Fortunate Shabalala of the University of Swaziland, who recently received funding from the World Bank to implement the EAAA program at the University of Swaziland.
 Dr. Charlene Senn, the developer of EAAA, will be collaborating with Dr. Fielding-Miller and her colleagues at the University of Swaziland to adapt to the EAAA program for the South African context.